Hannesvaster/Hannesvaster/README.md

+# Hi, I’m Hannes 👋

 I’m technically minded with a strong interest in building internal tools and improving workflows.
-I enjoy developing software solutions that solve real problems and make processes more efficient.

-I’m passionate about exploring LLM-based systems and AI-driven automation, but I’m equally interested in core software development principles such as clean code, system design, and building reliable web applications.
+I’m passionate about exploring how automation and modern software systems can create real value, and I strongly believe this is the future of scalable and intelligent technology.

-I’m driven by high-impact problems and enjoy working on projects where automation, data, and modern technology come together to create meaningful results.
+I enjoy working on projects where backend systems, data, and clean architecture come together to solve real-world problems.

+---

-🚀 What I’m currently working on
+## 🚀 What I’m working on

-Building small web applications and backend services

-Learning core software development concepts and best practices

-Exploring LLM-based systems and automation use cases

-Working on projects focused on workflow optimization and user experience
+- Building backend APIs with authentication and database integration
+- Developing full-stack and frontend applications with real users in mind
+- Exploring automation and workflow optimization through software
+- Learning how to design scalable and reliable systems

+---

-🧠 Interests
+## 🧠 Interests

-Software development (backend & frontend)
+- Backend development

-Automation & internal tools
+- Automation & internal tools

-LLMs & AI systems

-Workflow optimization

-Scalable system design
+- API design
+- System architecture
+- User-focused software solutions

+---

-🛠 Tech & Tools
+## 🛠 Tech Stack

-Python

-JavaScript
+**Backend:**
+FastAPI · Python · PostgreSQL · SQLAlchemy · Alembic · JWT

+**Frontend & Mobile:**
+React · Flutter · Web APIs

+**Tools:**
-Git & GitHub
+Docker · Git · GitHub · REST APIs

-APIs & integrations

-Web applications

-Databases (basics)
+---

+## 📌 Featured Projects

+### 🔹 SupportFlow API
+A production-style backend system with JWT authentication, PostgreSQL database, and protected ticket management endpoints.

+### 🔹 Home Café Map Web App
+A collaborative web project for discovering and managing home cafés across Estonia using an interactive map interface and user authentication.

+### 🔹 FlightPlanner SDK (Flutter)
+A mobile development project focused on SDK setup, API integration, and dependency management using Flutter.

+---

+## 🎯 Goal

+I’m seeking opportunities where I can grow as a junior software developer, contribute to real projects, and continue learning through hands-on engineering challenges.

+---

+Thanks for stopping by!